-In most countries around the world Mother’s Day is celebrated in May, although on different days.
-This is why, at The Birth Poster we have decided to devote the whole month to the topic of motherhood, its different models, challenges, and beautiful sides.
-In The Birth Post we will be presenting interviews with great moms and today we are starting with talking to Evelina Westman, our creative director, and co-founder.
+Today we are having a talk with with Evelina Westman, our creative director and co-founder, about her birth story.
+In most countries around the world, Mother’s Day is celebrated in May, although on different days.
+Us at The Birth Poster have decided to devote the whole month to the topic of motherhood, its different models, challenges, and beautiful sides.

 In the last months of her pregnancy, Evelina had been sharing a lot of updates about how she and the baby were doing on The Birth Poster’s Instagram.
 She got an overwhelming amount of comments and words of support from you.
 You also asked her to write something more about her birth story.
 So, here it is!

-Since my first son, Uno, came 14 days late, I feared the second one would be delayed as well.
-I was so happy when he arrived in 39 weeks+6 days, exactly on the planned due date. 🙂 I was in such a good mood that my husband had doubts about how serious I was when I told him that the labor had started.
-Even when we got to the hospital, the staff was a bit suspicious because I was so happy and excited. 😀 Sounds weird, but it’s the truth.
+– Since my first son, Uno, came 14 days late, I feared the second one would be delayed as well.
+I was so happy when he arrived in 39 weeks + six days, exactly on the planned due date.
+I was in such a good mood that my husband had doubts about how serious I was when I told him that the labor had started.
+Even when we got to the hospital, the staff was a bit suspicious because I was so happy and excited.
+Sounds weird, but it’s the truth.

-Contractions started exactly at 2 pm and Ulf was out at 8:38 pm that night.
-The first contractions came every 3 minutes and lasted for 30 seconds, so I called the hospital at once.
+– Contractions started exactly at 2 pm and Ulf was out at 8:38 pm that night.
+The first contractions came every three minutes and lasted for 30 seconds, so I called the hospital at once.